ethereum/ethereum-org-website/src/content/glossary/index.md

 ### finality {#finality}

-Finality is the guarantee that a set of transactions before a given time will not change and can't be reverted.
+Finality is the guarantee that a set of transactions cannot be changed without a huge amount of ETH being lost.

 <DocLink to="/developers/docs/consensus-mechanisms/pos/#finality">
   Proof-of-stake finality